 - The anti-lock brake system cannot defy the laws of physics.
 Slippery and wet roads are dangerous even with ABS!
 If you notice that the ABS is working (to counteract locked wheels under braking), you should reduce speed immediately to suit the road and traffic conditions.
-Do not let the extra safety features tempt you into taking any risks when driving. - The effectiveness of ABS is also determined by the tyres fitted ⇒ page 215. - If the running gear or brake system is modified, the effectiveness of the ABS could be severely limited.
+Do not let the extra safety features tempt you into taking any risks when driving. - The effectiveness of ABS is also determined by the tyres fitted ⇒ page 208. - If the running gear or brakes are modified, the effectiveness of the ABS could be severely limited.

-Traction control system (ASR)
+Traction control system (TCS)

-The traction control system prevents the driven wheels from spinning when the vehicle is accelerating.
+The traction control system prevents the drive wheels from spinning when the vehicle is accelerating.
 The system always includes ABS

-Description and operation of the traction control system during acceleration (ASR $\,$
+Description and operation of the traction control system during acceleration (TCS)

-On front-wheel drive vehicles, the ASR system intervenes, reducing engine power and preventing the driven wheels from slipping during acceleration.
+TCS reduces engine power to help prevent the drive wheels of front-wheel drive vehicles losing traction during acceleration.
 The system works in the entire speed range in conjunction with ABS.
-If a failure occurs in the ABS, the ASR will also stop working.
+If a malfunction occurs in the ABS, the TCS will also be inoperative.

-The ASR helps the car to start moving, accelerate and climb a gradient in slippery conditions, where this may otherwise be difficult or even impossible
+TCS helps the vehicle to start moving, accelerate and climb a gradient in slippery conditions where this may otherwise be difficult or even impossible.

-The ASR automatically switches on when the engine is started.
-If necessary, it may be turned on or off by briefly pushing the ESC button on the centre console.
+The TCS is switched on automatically when the engine is started.
+If necessary, it may be turned on or off by briefly pushing the ESP button on the centre console.

-When the ASR is off, the warning lamp & is lit.
-The ASR should normally be left on.
-Only in exceptional circumstances, when the slipping of the wheels is required, can they be disconnected using the ESC button, for example.
+When the TCS is off, the warning lamp & is lit.
+The TCS should normally be left on.
+Only in exceptional circumstances, when the slipping of the wheels is required, can they be disconnected using the ESP button, for example.

-- With compact temporary spare wheel. - When using the snow chains. - When driving in deep snow or on loose surfaces - When the vehicle is bogged-down, to free it by rocking.
+- With compact temporary spare wheel. - When using the snow chains. - · When driving in deep snow or on loose surfaces - When the vehicle is bogged-down, to free it by rocking.

-The ASR should be switched on again as soon as possible.
+The TCS should be switched on again as soon as possible.

-- .
-Remember that not even the ASR can defy the laws of physics.
-This should be kept in mind, particularly on slippery and wet roads and when towing a trailer. - · Always adapt your driving style to suit the condition of the roads and the traffic situation.
-The greater safety provided by the ASR should not encourage you to run any risks.
+- It must be remembered that TCS cannot defy the laws of physics.
+This should be kept in mind, particularly on slippery and wet roads and when towing a trailer. - Always adapt your driving style to suit the condition of the roads and the traffic situation.
+Do not let the extra safety afforded by TCS tempt you into taking any risks when driving, this can cause accidents.

-- To ensure that the ASR works correctly, identical tyres should be fitted. on all four wheels.
-Any differences in the rolling radius of the tyres can cause the system to reduce engine power when this is not desired. - Any modifications made to the vehicle (for example, to the engine, brake system, running gear or to the combination of wheels and tyres) may affect the operation of the ABS and ASR.
+- In order to ensure that TCS function correctly, all four wheels must be fitted with the same tyres.
+Any differences in the rolling radius of the tyres can cause the system to reduce engine power when this is not desired. - Modifications to the vehicle (e.g. to the engine, the brake system, running gear or any components affecting the wheels and tyres) could affect the efficiency of the ABS and TCS.